A Closer Look at Microsoft's Options Market Dynamics - Microsoft (NASDAQ:MSFT)

 Insights into Volume & Open Interest

+In terms of liquidity and interest, the mean open interest for Microsoft options trades today is 3055.87 with a total volume of 199,772.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Microsoft's whale activity within a strike price range from $400.0 to $610.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Microsoft's big money trades within a strike price range of $210.0 to $610.0 over the last 30 days.

 Microsoft 30-Day Option Volume & Interest Snapshot